Kidnapping of Jaycee Dugard: Legal proceedings

 On November 5, 2009, Phimister ordered Nancy's defense attorney, Gilbert Maines, to be removed from the case.
 According to a posting on the court's website, the decision occurred in a review of "confidential evidence" that has not been disclosed to the public, and details of the proceedings were kept sealed.
-The decision was immediately stayed until November 30, 2009.
+The decision was stayed until November 30, 2009.
 On November 12, 2009, Phimister appointed Stephen A. Tapson as interim counsel for Nancy.
 Gilbert Maines appealed the decision and received a favorable ruling by the California Third District Court of Appeal on December 15, 2009.
 On December 22, 2009, the same court gave the El Dorado Superior Court until January 2010 to respond to the ruling.
 Both Gilbert Maines and Stephen Tapson appeared at the discovery hearing on December 11, 2009.
 A hearing was held on January 21, 2010.
 At that hearing, Maines was removed from the case and Tapson was appointed defense counsel for Nancy.
 In addition, bail, in the amount of US$20 million, was set for Nancy.

 At a press conference on February 28, 2011, Tapson said that Nancy and Phillip Garrido had both made a "full confession" in the case.
 The development came as lawyers for both sides reopened discussions on a possible plea deal that had the potential to obviate the need for a trial.
 Nancy's attorney acknowledged that she was facing "241 years, eight months to life" and that he was working for a reduced sentence in the 30-year range.
 He stated that the prosecutor had acknowledged that Phillip was a master manipulator and that Nancy was under both his influence and that of substances during the period of Dugard's kidnapping, so should receive some consideration while alluding to parallels with kidnap victim Patty Hearst and Stockholm syndrome.